 - Business day 20: Follow up email – The breakup email.

-Feel free to change the timing or the steps in this example to suit your company’s needs.
+You can also download our 4 best sales cadence templates to as a reference point.
+Of course, feel free to change the timing or the steps in this example to suit your company’s needs.

 5. Set parameters on promotional offers